stoneyrh/gSOAP/gsoap/wsdl/README.txt

 wsdl2h.
 In that case we recommend downloading the WSDL and schema files for processing with the non-SSL-enabled wsdl2h tool.

+A NOTE ON HEAP MEMORY USAGE

+Parts of the wsdl2h tool allocate heap memory during its execution to maintain critical state information during its execution.
+No attempt is made to release this memory before the program terminates.

 LICENSE

-The gSOAP WSDL parser 'wsdl2h' and source code are released under GPL or a commercial license.
+The gSOAP WSDL parser 'wsdl2h' and source code are released under GPLv2 or a commercial license.
 The commercial license is available from Genivia.
 Please visit http://genivia.com/Products/gsoap/contract.html

 COPYRIGHT NOTICE

 gSOAP XML Web services tools
-Copyright (C) 2000-2013, Robert van Engelen, Genivia, Inc. All Rights Reserved.
+Copyright (C) 2000-2017, Robert van Engelen, Genivia, Inc. All Rights Reserved.